b-cube/semantics_pipeline/README.md

 >> fabfile set_server:path/to/settings.conf
 ```

 The fabfile also provides a task to clear a set of remote directories for new pipeline runs (luigi is idempotent).
-Use the `clear_pipeline` task with a comma-delimited list of paths.
+Use the `clear_pipeline` task with a semicolon-delimited list of paths.

 To run a deploy for any of the BCube-related dependencies: